 Most of the junk mail appears to be junk; however, there are some sneaky solicitations that appear legitimate.
 Please contact us if you have any doubts about what’s legitimate.
 Ultimately know this: you’re done paying money with the exception of your mortgage payment and your HOA dues.
 You may ignore the demands to pay for: filing your deed, filing a homestead exemption, or getting mortgage life insurance.

 Texas is a non-disclosure state which means many of the purchase details are not public information.
 Therefore, after closing a home loan, when the county request specifics regarding the purchase price and financing details, know that you are not obligated to provide that information.
-One could argue that the information should not be provided in the event you want to protest your property tax values down the road to save money on property taxes.
+One could argue that the information should not be provided in the event you want to contest your property value for tax values down the road to save money on property taxes.

 Next 30-60 Days